Eatsuk1/School-Management-System/README.md

 A school project made for fun

-Fetch from change-previews, not here
+Pull from change-previews, not here